-Figure 3 shows a simplified block diagram of the AD9753.
-The AD9753 consists of a PMOS current source array capable of providing up to 20 mA of full-scale current, $I{OUTFS}$ .
+Figure 3 shows a simplified block diagram of the AD9755.
+The AD9755 consists of a PMOS current source array capable of providing up to 20 mA of full-scale current, I{OUTFS} .
 The array is divided into 31 equal sources that make up the five most significant bits (MSBs).
 The next four bits, or middle bits, consist of 15 equal current sources whose value is 1/16th of an MSB current source.
-The remaining LSBs are a binary weighted fraction of the middle bit current sources, instead of an R-2R ladder, enhances dynamic performance for multitone or low amplitude signals and helps maintain the DAC's high output impedance (i.e., >100 k $\Omega$ ).
+The remaining LSBs are a binary weighted fraction of the middle bit current sources.
+Implementing the middle and lower bits with current sources, instead of an R-2R ladder, enhances dynamic performance for multitone or low-amplitude signals and helps maintain the DAC's high output impedance (i.e., >100 k Ω).

-All of the current sources are switched to one of the two outputs (i.e., $I{OUTA}$ or $I{OUTB}$ ) via PMOS differential current switches.
+All of the current sources are switched to one or the other of the two outputs (i.e., I{OUTA} or I{OUTB}) via PMOS differential current switches.
 The switches are based on a new architecture that drastically improves distortion performance.
 This new switch architecture reduces various timing errors and provides matching complementary drive signals to the inputs of the differential current switches.

-The analog and digital sections of the AD9753 have separate power supply inputs (i.e., AVDD and DVDD) that can operate independently over a 3.0 V to 3.6 V range.
+The analog and digital sections of the AD9755 have separate power supply inputs (i.e., AVDD and DVDD) that can operate independently over a 3.1 V to 3.5 V range.
 The digital section, which is capable of operating at a 300 MSPS clock rate, consists of edge-triggered latches and segment decoding logic circuitry.
-The analog section includes the PMOS current sources, the associated differential switches, a 1.20 V band gap voltage reference, and a reference control amplifier.
+The analog section includes the PMOS current sources, the associated differential switches, a 1.20 V bandgap voltage reference and a reference control amplifier.

-The full-scale output current is regulated by the reference control amplifier and can be set from 2 mA to 20 mA via an external resistor, $R{SET}$ .
-The external resistor, in combination with both the reference control amplifier and voltage reference $V{REFIO}$ , sets the reference current $I{REF}$ , which is replicated to the segmented current sources with the proper scaling factor.
-The full-scale current, $I{OUTFS}$ , is 32 times the value of $I{REF}$ .
+The full-scale output current is regulated by the reference control amplifier and can be set from 2 mA to 20 mA via an external resistor, $R{\rm SET}$.
+The external resistor, in combination with both the reference control amplifier and voltage reference $V{\rm REFIO}$, sets the reference current $I{\rm REF}$, which is replicated to the segmented current sources with the proper scaling factor.
+The full-scale current, $I{\rm OUTFS}$, is 32 times the value of $I{\rm REF}$.